Finding safe and affordable accommodation whilst studying away from home is critical.

 There are several independent services that will be able to provide support on your rights and responsibility in private rented accommodation, this includes information on what happens if you are unable to pay your rent, and if you have any questions about your contract.

-- Gov.UK: Read up on your rights and responsibilities when privately renting
+- Your rights and responsibilities when privately renting

-- Save the Student: Rent Calculator - Save the Student
+- Save the Student: Accommodation and Rent Calculator

 - Citizens Advice: Free legal advice

-- Advice 4 renters: Can provide advice for private tenants experiencing issues with their property/landlord
+- Advice 4 Renters: Advice for issues with your property/landlord

 Cost and types of accommodation